johhki-4/plant-model-generator/README.md

 The state machines are generated in the file `uml_test.txt`.
 Since this feature is not a completed feature yet, they have been extracted from the generated file and put into their own files in the `manual sm` folder.
 This enables them to be properly evaluated in PlantUML, and PlantUML can generate the images.
 - Download: https://plantuml.com/download
 - Learn PlantUML: http://plantuml.com/guide

+# Final Words
+This concludes all the features of the project.